Alesc0/NetworkScript/README.md

 # NetworkScript
 Quick script to detect new connections on a network using nmap and python

-Ability to push notifications onto phone with pushbullet
+Ability to push notifications to your phone with pushbullet